 Myths are part of the history of many countries around the world.
 In prehistoric times and before Abrahamic religions such as Christianity became widely practised, every culture had its own set of beliefs that contained gods and goddesses and stories of creatures that ruled, helped or terrified the humans of the earth.
 With time —and other religious beliefs— these stories became less of a practised religion and more of myths and legends told through generations to entertain and educate about how our ancestors lived, the best of which are those including Irish mythological creatures.

-Irish mythology is the largest and best-preserved part of ancient Celtic mythology.
+Irish mythology is the most significant and best-preserved part of ancient Celtic mythology.
 It has been passed orally through generations for centuries and was eventually recorded by Christians in the early medieval era.
 To this day, Irish myths and legends are still being told all around Ireland, and these stories of the Irish mythological creatures and heroes have been feeding books and films for decades.

-There are many stories of mythological creatures around the world, but what really stands out in the creatures of Irish mythology is that they are mainly one of two types: harmless, helpful and cute or viscous, bloodthirsty and murderous.
+There are many stories of mythological creatures around the world, but what stands out in the creatures of Irish mythology is that they are mainly one of two types: harmless, helpful and cute or viscous, bloodthirsty and murderous.
 There is no in-between with the Irish!
-In this article, we will talk about some of the most interesting creatures in Irish mythology, their origins, their stories and how they are perceived nowadays in Ireland and beyond.
+In this article, we will talk about some of the most exciting creatures in Irish mythology, their origins, their stories and how they are perceived nowadays in Ireland and beyond.

 Irish Mythological Creatures

 There are hundreds of creatures in Irish myths; some are very well-known, such as the Banshee, the Leprechaun and the fairies and others less so, such as the Abhartach and the Oilliphéist.
-These creatures and more can be divided into two categories: the good ones and those you don’t want to mess with.
+These creatures and more can be divided into the good ones and those you don’t want to mess with.

 The Good and Mischievous Creatures